nicolehao34/nicolehao34.github.io/index.md

 An AI-powered sales search & outreach platform for targeted B2B leads based on your ideal customer profile.
 The system automates finding and qualifying sales leads by researching industry events and trade associations where potential customers might be present. ⭐ Check out the new [Demo](https://GenLead-AI-nicolehao7.replit.app) and [loom walkthrough](https://www.loom.com/share/127c02e726394d038c29dd18419ce4d8?sid=7ff1b0c6-f1e7-4877-93ee-48ea8ae139ca)

 - **Cornell AI Innovation Lab Projects** <br>
-I was selected to work at the [Cornell AI Innovation lab](https://it.cornell.edu/ai-innovation-lab).
-I was involved in different projects building RAG-based AI agents that improve productivity in the expenses review process, and offer AI-generated second-opinions at the Cornell Agricultural and Life Sciences School and the Cornell Vet School.
+At the [Cornell AI Innovation lab](https://it.cornell.edu/ai-innovation-lab), I was involved in projects building RAG-based AI agents that improve productivity in the expenses review process, and offer AI-generated second-opinions at the Cornell Agricultural and Life Sciences School and the Cornell Vet School.

 - **AI Engineering at Ascot Group** <br>
-At Ascot Group, an international specialty reinsurance company, I developed AI-driven tools to improve decision-making for underwriters.
-I built a machine learning system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.
+At Ascot Group, an international specialty reinsurance company, I built a machine learning system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.

   Through this work, I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry.
 This experience deepened my interest in building AI systems that simplify workflows and reduce operational overhead.

 ------